levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

 title: Install Levo.ai’s Sensor on Windows | Levo.ai Documentation
 ---

-# Levo Sensor for Windows
+# Levoai Sensor for Windows

 This guide walks you through installing and configuring Levo.ai’s sensor to capture HTTP traffic on Windows systems/servers.